 Spectrum 5 Collagen™

 If you’re looking for bone, cartilage, and joint support, I recommend adding Spectrum 5 Collagen™ to your morning coffee or smoothie.
-Since it is hydrolyzed, it makes it easier to dissolve.

 The Final Word

-With Collagen Protein that contains grass-fed, pasture-raised bovine collagen, you can give your hair, skin, and nails the support they need to stay hydrated and look vibrant.
+Collagen Protein contains grass-fed, pasture-raised bovine collagen.
+This will give your hair, skin, and nails the support they need to stay hydrated and look vibrant.
 If you want full-range high-quality collagen to support your hair, skin, nails, joints, and cartilage, then Spectrum 5 Collagen™ is the perfect multi-collagen protein powder for you.
-Plant-based collagen is a trendy product that does not contain actual collagen.
-I believe animal sources are the only way to get high-quality collagen.